Emotional Intelligence fuels the future of work

 Joshua's interest in emotional intelligence was born when he started teaching in a school.
 In this school, emotional development was as important as academic development.
 That led him to start an organization that would help people learn and understand more about emotional intelligence.
 He then started to learn about how to apply these concepts in different settings.
 He started to teach and coach people and companies about emotional intelligence.

 One lesson that Joshua learned early in his career is that connections are very important.
 This is why, he has created the emotional intelligence network.
 This network allows people from all around the world to create emotional connections.
 People can support each other and work together.
 And he has done that way before meetings on Zoom became popular.

-Joshua Freedman’s definition of emotional intelligence is “being smarter with feelings that are our feelings, our source of information, and energy, and we can engage with those feelings and use them to be smarter”.
+Joshua Freedman’s definition of emotional intelligence is “ being smarter with feelings.
+Our feelings are a source of information and energy, and we can engage with those feelings to be more effective”.
 In other words, emotional intelligence is acquiring emotional data from within ourselves and using it to solve problems.
 We face those problems in our everyday life, whether it is at work or at home.
 The main problem is usually having a diverse group of people feel connected.
 People can feel connected around the mission they are trying to do together.
 If we can be smarter with our feelings, we will be able to accomplish this better.

 For engineers who are trying to develop their emotional intelligence, the first question is "does it matter" ?
 Does it matter to develop more skills that will enable you to better connect with yourself and with others ?
 It is important to realize that our feelings changes the way we do things.
 So to make better decisions, we need to understand what we feel.